WattTime/watttime-python-client/README.md

 ```

 ### Calculating a Typical Carbon Year (TCY)
-The SDK provides functionality to calculate a Typical Carbon Year (TCY) profile, which represents typical MOER patterns over a year by analyzing three years of historical data.
+The SDK provides functionality to calculate a Typical Carbon Year (TCY) profile, which represents typical MOER patterns over a year by combining three years of historical data.
 A TCY accounts for seasonal variations, daily patterns, and differences between weekdays and weekends/holidays:

 ```python
 from watttime import TCYConfig, TCYCalculator